CAN4red/Kinopoisk-Films-List/README.md

-№ Simple list app for viewing Top movies Kinopoisk
+# Simple list app with Top movies from Kinopoisk